WeblateOrg/weblate/docs/admin/install/docker.rst

 Hub setup
 ---------

-In order to use the GitHub's pull-request feature, you must initialize hub configuration by entering the Weblate container and executing an arbitrary Hub command.
+In order to use the GitHub's pull-request feature, you must initialize your hub configuration by entering the Weblate container and executing an arbitrary Hub command.
 For example:

 .. code-block:: sh